Tractors

 Methods Of Puddling - Power Tiller Operated Puddling

 A power tiller is a substitute for animal power and is widely used for puddling in India.
-It is a 2-wd agricultural implement fitted with rotary tillers.
+It is a 2WD agricultural implement fitted with rotary tillers.
 It is also known as a walking tractor.
-It is quite popular among farmers due to its multipurpose operations, such as ploughing, puddling and levelling.
+It is quite popular among farmers due to its multipurpose operations, such as ploughing, puddling, and levelling.
 It can cut and reverse soil simultaneously.
-In hilly regions, where only terrace farming can be done, power tiller-operated puddling can be the best choice for farmers.
-So, farmers with less farm space can buy the power tiller machine for rice cultivation.
+In hilly regions, where only terrace farming can be done, the role of power tiller becomes more important, and power tiller-operated puddling can be the best choice for farmers.
+So, farmers with less farm space can buy power tiller machine for rice cultivation.
+They can also check out the top 5 power tillers in India and choose the one that suits their budget and requirements.

 Tractor-Drawn Puddling